-U.S trade body backs Canadian plane maker Bombardier against Boeing
+U.S. trade body backs Canadian plane maker Bombardier against Boeing

 “It’s reassuring to see that facts and evidence matter,” said Chad Bown, a senior fellow at the Peterson Institute for International Economics in Washington.
 “This part of the trade policy process works unimpeded despite President Trump’s protectionist rhetoric.”

-The decision will also help Bombardier sell the CSeries in the United States by removing “a huge amount of uncertainty,” at a time when its Brazilian rival Embraer is bringing its new E190-E2 jet to market, a source familiar with the Canadian company’s thinking said.
+The decision will also help Bombardier sell the CSeries in the United States by removing “a huge amount of uncertainty,” at a time when its Brazilian rival Embraer is bringing its new E190-E2 jet to market, a source familiar with the Canadian plane and train maker’s thinking said.

 The ITC had been expected to side with Chicago-based Boeing.
-It alleged it was forced to discount its 737 narrow-bodies to compete with Bombardier, which it said used government subsidies to dump the Cseries during the 2016 sale of 75 jets at “absurdly low” prices to Delta Air Lines.
+The company alleged it was forced to discount its 737 narrow-bodies to compete with Bombardier, which it said used government subsidies to dump the CSeries during the 2016 sale of 75 jets at “absurdly low” prices to Delta Air Lines.

-Bombardier had called the trade case self-serving after Boeing revealed on Dec.
+Bombardier called the trade case self-serving after Boeing revealed on Dec.
 21 that it was discussing a “potential combination” with Embraer.
 Boeing denied the trade case was motivated by those talks.

-However, the dispute may not be over.
+The dispute may not be over.

-“This can still be appealed by Boeing,” Andrew Leslie, parliamentary secretary to Foreign Minister Chrystia Freeland, told reporters in Montreal.
+“This can still be appealed by Boeing,” Andrew Leslie, parliamentary secretary to Canadian Foreign Minister Chrystia Freeland, told reporters in Montreal.

 Boeing said it would not consider such options before seeing the ITC’s reasoning in February.

-It said though that it was disappointed the commission did not recognize “the harm that Boeing has suffered from the billions of dollars in illegal government subsidies that the Department of Commerce found Bombardier received and used to dump aircraft in the U.S. small single-aisle airplane market.”
+But Boeing said it was disappointed the commission did not recognize “the harm that Boeing has suffered from the billions of dollars in illegal government subsidies that the Department of Commerce found Bombardier received and used to dump aircraft in the U.S. small single-aisle airplane market.”

 Bombardier, Delta and the U.S. consumer advocacy group Travelers United all called the ITC decision a victory for consumers and airlines.

-The decision may also end up helping Trump’s plan to boost U.S. jobs as the CSeries jets for U.S. airlines will be built in the United States rather than Canada.
+The decision may end up helping Trump’s goal of boosting U.S. jobs as the CSeries jets for U.S. airlines will be built in the United States rather than Canada.

 Through a venture with European planemaker Airbus SE, which has agreed to take a majority stake in the CSeries this year, Bombardier plans to assemble CSeries jets in Alabama to be sold to U.S. carriers starting in 2019.